Eric W. Schneider, M.D.

 Dr. Schneider's clinical and research interests include medical and surgical treatments of macular disease, complicated retinal detachment, retinal vein occlusion, and diabetic retinopathy.
 Much of his previous research focuses on diseases of the vitreoretinal interface and novel applications of ophthalmic imaging technology.

-Dr. Schneider and his wife welcomed their first child last winter.
-When away from work, they enjoy taking long hikes with their golden retriever, rooting for their favorite pro and college teams, and experiencing the Nashville culinary scene.
+When away from work, Dr. Schneider and his wife enjoy taking hikes with their children, rooting for their favorite pro and college teams, and experiencing the Nashville culinary scene.

-Dr. Schneider sees patients in our Nashville, Hendersonville, Murfreesboro, Cookeville, and Crossville offices.
+Dr. Schneider sees patients in our Nashville, Hendersonville, Cookeville, and Crossville offices.